SpockReko/foodcoach-server/README.md

 #### Step 2: Create Tables

 You can now startup the server.
-This will prompt Play to create the database tables that are missing.

 ``` bash
 sbt run